andrzej-jedrzejewski/packer-puppet-ami-build/README.md

 ##Goal
 The goals of this project are to:
-+create ready-to-go AMI
++ create ready-to-go AMI
-+deploy application very fast
++ deploy application very fast
-+speed up development workflow
++ speed up development workflow
-+easly and fast create and start new machines on test/production environment +not depends on vagrant boxes available publicly
++ easly and fast create and start new machines on test/production environment
++ not depends on vagrant boxes available publicly

 ##Requirements